yashpathack/Supervised-Machine-Learning/Descending into ML: Linear Regression.md

-crickets chirp more frequently on hotter days than on cooler days.
-For decades, professional and amateur entomologists have cataloged data on chirps-per-minute and temperature
+Case: Crickets chirp more frequently on hotter days than on cooler days.
+For decades, professional and amateur entomologists (Those who study insects) have cataloged data on chirps-per-minute and temperature